gabi-pacheco/the_look_ecommerce/README.md

-# The Look - E-commerce Website Performance Analysis
+# The Look - E-commerce Marketing Analysis
 ![thelook_illustration](visuals/7669015.jpg)

 ## Project Overview

 The Look project analyzes the performance of an e-commerce platform using the [Kaggle dataset](https://www.kaggle.com/datasets/mustafakeser4/looker-ecommerce-bigquery-dataset?resource=download&select=inventory_items.csv) by exploring user behavior, conversion rates, drop-off points, and customer journeys.
 By examining traffic sources and their effectiveness, the goal is to enhance the overall user experience, optimize marketing strategies, and ultimately drive higher conversions.

-## Key Business Questions
+## Key Business Questions :speech_balloon:

 1. **Which marketing channels drive the highest conversion rate?**
    We aim to identify which traffic sources convert visitors into buyers most effectively, helping refine marketing efforts.